Cat Mating

 I have known some owners to think that a male cat is trying to kill a female cat when in fact they are mating.

 This can be due to the terrible noises they make and the way they hold the female during the mating process.
+I was going to put a video on the page but I just found it too much.

-This page will take you through a normal mating so that you will learn what normal behaviour in these circumstances is and to waylay any concerns or worries you may have at the time.
+This page will take you through a normal mating so that you will learn what normal behavior in these circumstances is and to waylay any concerns or worries you may have at the time.

 Cat Mating Age